 - Education & Training

 South Kerry Development Partnership Ltd is structured in accordance with its key areas of activities and it’s sub-structure has been designed to both prioritise key areas of activity and ensure maximum involvement of key stakeholders in its working groups.
-The structure of South Kerry Development Partnership Ltd is set out below.
+The structure of South Kerry Development Programme Ltd is set out below:

 Area of Operations